Overview of Chapter One

 Exercise 38 concerns possible types of phase lines.
 Even though this exercise is quite abstract, students usually understand the ideas easily.

-Exercises 39 and 40 also involve the drawing of phase lines using only qualitative information regarding the right-hand side of the differential equation.
+Exercise 39 involves the drawing of phase lines using only qualitative information regarding the right-hand side of the differential equation.

 Exercises 41 and 42 use the PhaseLine tool to anticipate the discussion of one-parameter families of differential equations in Section 1.7.